|

 Many of these “code of professional conduct” form part of the

+regulations governing the profession.
 Then again, the average population will ask as to whether “code of

 professional conduct” could prevent these spectacular man-made financial